-There’s more to creating the perfect graduation invitation than merely printing the date on a card, adding a few graduation quotes and dropping it in the mail.
-Using proper etiquette, choosing the right tone, and being brief are all factors that should be considered otherwise, your invitation may not be as effective as you’d hoped.
+There’s more to creating the perfect graduation invitation than merely printing the date on a card and dropping it in the mail.
+Using proper etiquette, choosing the right tone, and being brief are all factors that should be considered.
+If forgotten, your invitation may not be as effective as you’d hoped.

 - Graduation Invitation Wording: What to Include?